There’s much buzz surrounding yoga these days.

 Chronic pain issues can permeate every aspect of your daily life.

-Perhaps related to reducing inflammation, yoga may be able to reduce your chronic pain symptoms.
+Since it can help reduce inflammation, yoga can also help to reduce your chronic pain symptoms.

 You’ll want any boost you can get to fend off the effects of your chronic pain, and yoga may help you get there.